kjolley/BIGSdb_documentation/administration.rst

 * dbase_id - Id of scheme in the sequence definition database.

   * Allowed: any integer.

+* quality_metric_good - threshold number of loci that must have allele designations for a genome annotation to be considered good for this scheme.
+  If this isn't set then the number of loci in the scheme is used.

+* quality_metric_bad - threshold number of loci that must have allele designations below which a genome annotation is to be considered bad for this scheme.
+If this isn't set then the value used for quality_metric_good is used (or the number of scheme loci if this also is not set).

 * view - Restrict this scheme to only isolates contained in the specified database view.
 This option will only appear if the views attribute is set